 - Nike employees are featured in the Super Bowl ad.

-When a proper name is clearly plural, such as a team name, use the plural tense:
+When a proper collective noun has a name that is clearly plural, such as a team name, use the plural verb form:

 - The New York Giants are playing on Sunday.